If summer vacations and weekend barbecues have you indulging a bit more than usual you may start to feel bloated and sluggish.

 Taking time out to detox your body can help you feel better after overindulging and — if you do it in a healthy, intentional way — can also help you make healthier long-term decisions.
-The truth is that bouncing back from the holidays, a weekend of indulging or basically any event can be a hard transition to navigate.
-Especially this time of year — when your body might be craving heavy, rich food and sweets.
+The truth is that bouncing back from a weekend of indulging or a special event can be a hard transition to navigate.
+Especially this time of year when our schedules are a bit more lax and there's more opportunity for indulgence (beach snacks on the boardwalk anyone?).

 While there is no such thing as a one-day miracle fix for overindulging — detox diets are a scam — it can help to hit the reset button every once in a while.